elixirhub/elixir-aai/README.md

 ELIXIR AAI services related documents and configuration files

 # cilogon
 Sample code for getting the proxy certificate via CILogon (https://wiki.nikhef.nl/grid/CILogon_Pre-Pilot_Work#Public_Demo).
+There is also simplified version which doesn't use DB to store the data.
+Use of simplified version is recommended.

 1. Write an email to aai-contact@elixir-europe.org in order to get client ID
 2. Put client ID into the login.cgi, also modify callback URL which must point to login.cgi on your server.